opticfluorine/sovereign/docs/manual/developers/ecs/adding_components.md

 1. Add a new nullable property to the end of `EntityDefinition` for the component value.
 Ensure that the `Key` attribute is correctly set to ensure that the field is properly serialized and deserialized.
+Note that tag properties are not nullable in this struct.
 2. If necessary, update `EntityDefinitionValidator` with any validation logic required for the new component.
 3. Update `EntityDefinitionProcessor` to call the appropriate `IEntityBuilder` methods based on the value of the new property you added to `EntityDefinition`.
-4. Updated `EntitySynchronizer` to set the new property you added to `EntityDefinition` as needed.
+4. Update `EntityDefinitionGenerator` to set the new property you added to `EntityDefinition` as needed.

 ### Displaying Component Values in Entity Debugger